mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Given a type, returns the filename and path associated with that type's designer file.
+Given a type, returns the filename and path associated with that type's definition file.

 ##### Returns

-A full path to the associated designer file.
+A full path to the associated file.

 ##### Parameters